jschappet/personel_notebook/ReVillage_Retreats/📅 Planning/Action Steps.md

 1. **Define leadership structure:**
 	1. [[Roles for Retreat]]

-    - Confirm the “supreme leader” role and responsibilities for the retreat lead.
+    - Confirm the [[Retreat Steward]] role and responsibilities for the retreat lead.

     - Clarify Christine’s roles and negotiate shared leadership if desired.